-An underdog story revered in the port city of Marseille but not since replicated in France.
+It’s an underdog story revered in the port city of Marseille but something not since replicated in France.

-It could be labelled a love story, of sorts.
-Euphoric, vivid memories of the somewhat unexpected European triumph lines the foundations of the adoring, football-mad city.
-It is a topic of conversation occasionally washed up on shore at the quayside fish market at Vieux Port as the local fisherman gather their morning catch, and a topic forever welcome in the vicinity of the Stade Vélodrome.
+It could be labelled a love story of sorts – euphoric, vivid memories of the somewhat unexpected European triumph line the foundations of the adoring, football-mad city.
+It is a topic of conversation that occasionally washes up on shore at the quayside fish market at Vieux Port as the local fisherman gather their morning catch.
+It’s a subject forever welcome in the vicinity of the Stade Vélodrome.

-Didier Deschamps, kitted out in white and sky blue, donning a captain’s armband snug on his left arm with the Champions League trophy aloft and a beaming grin from ear to ear.
+Didier Deschamps, kitted in white and sky blue, donning a captain’s armband snugly on his left arm with the Champions League trophy aloft and a beaming grin from ear to ear.
 Fans of Olympique de Marseille so fondly remember such an image.

-The 5 “7 defensive midfielder claimed six trophies in a hugely successful period in Marseille.
-His stay was sandwiched between stints at Nantes and Juventus, as the Frenchman’s time with the Old Lady of Turin showed equally as fruitful with one European success in UEFA’s flagship domestic competition.
+The 5″7 defensive midfielder claimed six trophies in a hugely successful period in Marseille.
+His stay was sandwiched between stints at Nantes and Juventus.
+The Frenchman’s time with the Old Lady of Turin showed equally as fruitful with one European success in UEFA’s flagship domestic competition.

 The city that embraced him as a player would enjoy another stint with their former captain.
-This time it would be in a managerial capacity, a decade before Deschamps oversaw the World Cup trophy’s return to his homeland.
+However, this time it would be in a managerial capacity, a decade before Deschamps oversaw the World Cup trophy’s return to his homeland.

 Bernard Tapie Corruption